Glycemic Index of Turnip - Cooked, Boiled

 What nutrients does Turnip - Cooked, Boiled provide?

-Can diabetics include Turnip - Cooked, Boiled in their diet?
+Can Turnip - Cooked, Boiled be eaten at night?